-2.2.1 Species Diversity and Status
+108 2.2.1 Species Diversity and Status

-- Species list and diversity was determined by direct observation along four transects of 2.0km by 10m broad (0.1ha) distributed randomly as described by Osunsina et al. [12] and indirect indices as well as through information from hunters and bush meat processing and selling centers. - Survey was carried out in the morning hours between 6:00 to 9:00am and early evening time between 4:00 to 7:00 pm.
-This was to ensure counting of even the shyest animal species as the period coincides with the time the animals are most likely to search for water and preys, or graze on land [13]. - Status assessment of Mammals, Birds and Reptiles was based on the information from hunters and forest protected agent and follows Ezealor [14] and IUCN (International Union for Conservation of Nature) Red list.
+- Species list and diversity was determined by direct observation along four transects of 2.0km by 10m broad (0.1ha) distributed randomly as described by [12] and indirect indices as well as through information from hunters and bush meat processing and selling centers. - Survey was carried out in the morning hours between 6:00 to 9:00am and early evening time between 4:00 to 7:00 pm.
+This was to ensure counting of even the shyest animal species as the period coincides with the time the animals are most likely to search for water and preys or graze on land [13]. - Status assessment of Mammals, Birds and Reptiles was based on the information from hunters and forest protected agent and follows [14] and IUCN (International Union for Conservation of Nature) Red list.

-115 2.3 Data Analysis
+119 2.3 Data Analysis

-- Descriptive statistics (tables, chart and figures) were used to analyze species lists of - mammals, reptiles and birds.
+- Descriptive statistics (tables, chart and figures) were used to analyze species lists of - mammals, reptiles and birds. - 2.3.1 Status Categories of Mammals, Reptiles and Birds - 123 Categories outlined by [14] were used to assign the status of mammals, reptiles and of birds. - 124 This is as follows; - Vu = Vulnerable (Likely to become endangered if the factor that is posing threat persists). - 126 LR/cd = Low risk-conservation dependent (Species in no immediate danger but survival will - depend on implementation of effective conservation measures in the community forest). - NT = Near threatened (species is approaching the threshold of vulnerability) - EN = Endangered (species is unlikely to survive if the factor that is posing threat persists). - RB = Resident breeder - 131 $R \{B\}$ = Resident but breeding not approved.

-118 2.3.1 Status Categories of Mammals, Reptiles and Birds
+- 132 PM = Palearctic migrant

-- 119 Categories outlined by Ezealor [14] were used to assign the status of mammals, reptiles and - of birds.
-This is as follows; - 121 Vu = Vulnerable (Likely to become endangered if the factor that is posing threat persists). - 122 LR/cd = Low risk-conservation dependent (Species in no immediate danger but survival will - depend on implementation of effective conservation measures in the community forest). - NT = Near threatened (species is approaching the threshold of vulnerability) - EN = Endangered (species is unlikely to survive if the factor that is posing threat persists). - RB = Resident breeder - 127 $R \{B\}$ = Resident but breeding not approved. - 128 PM = Palearctic migrant
+- 133 AFM = Migrates within Nigeria

-- 129 AFM = Migrates within Nigeria - DD = Data deficient
+- DD = Data deficient

-131 2.3.2 Diversity Indices
+135 2.3.2 Diversity Indices